 Balance and Fall Prevention in Community-Dwelling Older Adults Professional Credential

-The two-course series provides a solid foundation through a series of educational components that must be successfully completed in sequence over a twelve-month period.
+This two-course, in-person series was designed to support experienced physical therapists as clinical and community fall prevention leaders.
+It provides a solid foundation through a series of educational components completed over a 12-month period.

-- Course one (Friday evening, Saturday and Sunday all day with preparatory work and an onsite skills check)
+- Course one: two-day in-person program with preparatory work and an onsite skills check

 - Portfolio completion

-- Course two (Saturday and Sunday all day, with practical and written exams)
+- Course two: two-day in-person program with practical and written exams

 COURSE DATES & LOCATIONS